DylanLawless/switzerlandomics.github.io/standard_qem.md

 The Qualifying Evidence Matrix (QEM) standard for verifiable evidence defines a minimal, interoperable representation of evidence availability derived from rule-based evaluations.
 It specifies how the outcomes of predefined evidence rules are converted into a binary matrix that records whether verifiable evidence is present or absent for each evaluated item.

 In this context, an evidence rule is an externally defined, declarative check that assesses a specific condition for a given item under a declared interpretation context and emits a raw outcome of TRUE, FALSE, or NA.
 These raw outcomes encode whether a potential contradiction, consistency, or lack of information is observed.
-The Qualifying Evidence Matrix standard does not define the rules themselves, but specifies how their outcomes are interpreted uniformly.
+The QEM standard does not define the rules themselves, but specifies how their outcomes are interpreted uniformly.

 The standard defines how evidence availability is represented, not what constitutes evidence.
 It is independent of analysis pipelines, domain-specific interpretation logic, and downstream statistical or decision-making methods.